Jacobi Fields in Optimal Control I: Morse and Maslov Indices: -derivatives for constrained variational problems

+This property will be essential in the study of problems with constrains in the control. \end{remark}

 $\cL$-derivatives contain information about the inertia indices and nullity of the Hessian \eqref{eqhessian} restricted to some space of variations.
 The strength of this technique lies in the fact, that by comparing relative position of two $\cL$-derivatives constructed over two subspaces $V\subset W$, we can see how the inertia indices of the Hessian change as we add variations to our variations space.
-We have gathered some simple facts of this kind together with a proof of Theorem~\ref{thm:main} in Appendix~\ref{app:existence}.
+We have gathered some simple facts of this kind in Appendix~\ref{app:existence}.